snyk-labs/java-goof/README.md

 ## Todolist MVC

-Todolist MVC is like [TodoMVC][] but for Java Web Frameworks instead of Javascript Web Frameworks.
+Todolist MVC is like [TodoMVC][] but for Java Web Frameworks instead of Javascript Frameworks.

 The goal is to implement the same application using different technologies and compare them according to: